diku-dk/ap-e2024-pub/README.md

 ## AI Policy

-You are allowed to use AI-generated code in assignments and the exam in AP, but you must *explicitly* indicate which parts have been generated this way, and which tool you have used.
+You are allowed to use AI-generated code and text in assignments and the exam in AP, but you must *explicitly* indicate which parts have been generated this way, and which tool you have used.
 If you do not cite properly, then you are conducting academic dishonesty (i.e., plagiarism), which is treated very seriously by the university.